Menu

 Here's the text.

-It refers to the degree of calmness of the sea route in the port.
-An index that determines the safety of ship maneuvering, berthing, and mooring of ships, changing due to various factors such as wind and currents.
+The degree of calmness of sea routes and lodgings in the harbor.
+An index that determines the safety of ship maneuvering, berthing, and mooring, changing due to various factors such as wind and tide.

-※(Public Corporation) From "Ports 2014" issued by the Japan Port Association
+※(Public Corporation) Published by the Japan Port Association, “Ports by Numbers 2014”

 Customs

-Local block organization of Ministry of Finance.
-They control smuggling, permit import and export (custom customs clearance), collect tariffs, permit customs areas, and prepare trade statistics.
+Local block organization of the Ministry of Finance.
+It controls smuggling, permits import and export ( customs clearance), collects tariffs, permits customs areas, and prepares trade statistics.

-Containers that have a height exceeding a normal container (8 feet or 8 feet 6 inches).
-It is also called high cubes.
+A container that has a height exceeding a normal container (height 8 feet or 8 feet 6 inches).
+It's also called a high cube.

 Product Import Ratio

-Refers to the ratio of product imports to the total amount of imports.
+Refers to the ratio of product imports to total imports.

 Biochemical Oxygen Demand